illumitacit/policies/content/privacy.md

 Extension, Google Editor Add-on, Microsoft Office Add-on) on our servers.
 Content uploaded in this manner is only used at the time of upload to provide the intended services of running prompts with third-party language models.
-The uploaded content is combined with stored content in the Macros to construct the prompt for third-party language models, and sent to our [third party service providers](#when-we-access-or-share-your-information) for execution.
-Our third party service providers may keep this content for a limited time for specific limited uses.
+The uploaded content is combined with stored content in the Macros to construct the prompt for third-party language models, and sent to our [third-party service providers](#when-we-access-or-share-your-information) for execution.
+Our third-party service providers may keep this content for a limited time for specific limited uses.
 For example, OpenAI stores content used for their language model for up to 30 days to detect abuse.

+We also do not store content uploaded during ephemeral chat sessions on our servers.
+Ephemeral chat sessions are any chat sessions started within our plugins (e.g., Chrome Extension, Google Editor Add-on, Microsoft Office Add-on), and/or chat sessions started from a Macro response.
+The uploaded content is only stored in memory for the duration of the session, and is discarded once you disconnect the connection.
+Like the content uploaded for Macro execution, the content is only used to provide the intended services of running prompts with third-party language models, and the content may be kept by third-party service providers for a limited time for specific limited uses.

 To learn more about how each service provider uses your data, please refer to their policies listed in the [When we access or share your information](#when-we-access-or-share-your-information) section.